 WARNING: If you download the update file make ABSOLUTELY SURE that there are NO spaces in the filename.
 If you download the same file more than once you often get a file that looks like:

-DO NOT UPLOAD A FILE WITH A SPACE IN THE NAME – it will brick your FlightBox.
+DO NOT UPLOAD A FILE WITH A SPACE IN THE NAME – it may brick your FlightBox depending on what version of firmware you’re currently running.
 The space causes the update to fail in such a way as to leave your system unusable.
 To recover, you will need to either re-image the card or send it in for service.

 To install an update: